Remembering Rev. Morgan Jones

 He grew up in the tough environs of the Bronx in New York City.
 Morgan told stories about growing up on the tough streets of the City.
 He was a bit of rascal and was not immune to getting into trouble.
 He was not so studious either.
 He grew up in a working poor family.
 His father was tough on him and drank too much.
 From an early age, he was pushed to work and make the family some money.
 So from an early age, he was a message courier.
 He’d deliver packages on his bike from office to office throughout Manhattan, a common job for kids in the City at the time.
 He grew up fast, saw a lot, and much of it not good or highlighting the good.

-What Morgan also once shared from the pulpit was that amid the utter fear and chaos of storming the beaches of Normandy, he made a fateful promise.
+Morgan also once shared from the pulpit that amid the utter fear and chaos of storming the beaches of Normandy, he made a fateful promise.
 Influenced by the chaplain’s faith and faithfulness, surrounded by the horrors of war, and in that hellish moment seeing comrades die around him, Morgan made the promise that if he survived this horror, if he made it out alive, he’d commit his life to serving God in memory of his fallen comrades.

 He survived.
 And kept his promise.